confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ### 3. Launch the tutorial in Docker

-Navigate to the KSQL repository `docs/tutorials/` directory and launch the tutorial in Docker.
+Navigate to the ksqlDB repository `docs/tutorials/` directory and launch the tutorial in Docker.
 Depending on your network speed, this may take up to 5-10 minutes.